Find Affordable College Courses

 The average tuition and fees for an in-state undergraduate at Monroe Community College are $5,662 a year.

-Read full report on Mechanic & Repair Technologies at Monroe Community College
+Full Mechanic & Repair Technologies at Monroe Community College Report

 Suffolk County Community College undergraduate students pay an average of $6,270 in in-state tuition and fees each year.

-In addition to its great value ranking, Suffolk County Community College is in the top 20% of all schools on our Best Mechanic & Repair Technologies Associate Degree Schools in New York list.
+On top of its placing in our value ranking, Suffolk County Community College also did well on our Best Mechanic & Repair Technologies Associate Degree Schools in New York list.
+It’s in the top 20% of all schools reviewed in this analysis.

-Mohawk Valley Community College came in at #6 in this year’s edition of the Best Value Mechanic & Repair Technologies Associate Degree Schools in New York ranking.
-Located in the small city of Utica, MVCC is a public school with a medium-sized student population.
+Mohawk Valley Community College ranked #6 on this year’s Best Value Mechanic & Repair Technologies Associate Degree Schools in New York list.
+Located in the city of Utica, MVCC is a public school with a moderately-sized student population.

 The average tuition and fees for an in-state undergraduate at MVCC are $5,500 a year.